 What to do if you are worried about a child

-You can tell us if you are concerned that a child is being neglected or abused.
-Please contact us on 01782 235100.
-Our office is open on Monday to Thursday 8.30am to 5pm and on Friday 8.30am to 4.30pm.
-Our address is: Swann House, Boothen Road, Stoke on Trent ST4 4SY.
+Office hours are: Monday to Thursday 8.30am to 5pm and Friday 8.30am to 4.30pm.
 If you need to contact us outside of normal office hours, call our Emergency Duty Team on 01782 234234.
 The service is available on:

 - Monday to Thursday 5pm to 8.30am